Should I Try Doggy Daycare?

 Can Cause Behavior Problems

-Meanwhile, the poor dogs on the receiving end are learning that other dogs aren’t a whole lotta fun.
-This can also lead to reactivity and problems in the future with dogs.
-Dogs at daycare are often allowed to practice or rehearse out of control behavior around other dogs all day long.
-The owners then come to trainers like me, frustrated that their dogs are screaming and lunging at other dogs and cannot pay attention if there’s another dog around.
+Dogs at daycare are often allowed to rehearse out of control behavior around other dogs all day long.
+The owners then come to trainers like me, frustrated that their dogs are screaming and lunging at other dogs or can’t pay attention if there’s another dog around.

 Treatment of Dogs